Anuj-Khadka/Hide-My-Grade/README.md

 # Hide My Grade
-> This extension helps you filter out only the current classes you are taking and view only those grade cards in blackboard grade section.
+> This chrome extension helps you filter out only the current classes you are taking and view only those grade cards in Blackboard grade section.

+## Features